Skip to main content

 Chasing that Spotlight

 We saw a microcosm of this during the 2020 Oscar season in which, of the twenty actors nominated, one non-white performer was recognized, that being Cynthia Erivo for her work in the Harriet Tubman biopic.
-Critics noted that, in a season that also saw movies like Marriage Story and The Irishman, it was revealing that the “runaway slave” was the only space in which POC performers were acknowledged.
+Critics noted that, in a season that also saw movies like Marriage Story and Ford vs Ferrari, it was revealing that the “runaway slave” was the only space in which POC performers were acknowledged, as though only white people were allowed to play in the fields of love or entrepreneurship.

 This isn’t to undersell the efforts of the filmmakers behind Harriet or other movies like it.
-These trailblazers deserve to be celebrated.
-But the exclusivity of the love surrounding these types of movies kind of misses the point.
+These trailblazers deserve to be recognized.
+But the way that audiences choose to rally behind these films, when there are all sorts of other options on the table, well, it kind of misses a crucial point of why we even celebrate these people to begin with.
 Pioneers like Harriet Tubman and Martin Luther King Jr. were superheroes so that historically marginalized communities today wouldn’t need to be.
 All that trailblazing was done so that members of historically marginalized communities could have the same opportunities as their white neighbors.

 The Hate U Give (2018)